Hamas: Finances and funding

-As of 2023, almost half of Hamas funding came from the transfers from the Palestinian Authority.
-Other major sources of funds include taxes collected in the Gaza Strip, transfers from Qatar, Iran and various charities.

-Hamas, like its predecessor the Muslim Brotherhood, assumed the administration of Gaza's waqf properties, endowments which extend over 10% of all real estate in the Gaza Strip, with 2,000 acres of agricultural land held in religious trusts, together with numerous shops, rentable apartments and public buildings.
+As of 2023, half of Hamas funding came from transfers from the Palestinian Authority.
+Other sources include taxes in Gaza, transfers from Qatar, Iran and charities.
+Hamas assumed the administration of Gaza's waqf properties, endowments which extend over 10% of real estate in Gaza, with 2,000 acres of agricultural land held in religious trusts, together with shops, rentable apartments and public buildings.
+As of 2023 Hamas has an investment portfolio worth US$0.5-$1 billion, including assets in Sudan, Turkey, Saudi Arabia, Algeria and the UAE.
+Hamas has denied this.
+In 2024, financial activity in Gaza was carried out via money changers to bypass international financial authorities.
+The European Council added six people to its sanctions list for helping fund Hamas, including an Iranian Revolutionary Guard Corps official.
+Three businesses were added, including companies in Spain and Sudan that functioned as fronts.

-In the first five years of the 1st Intifada, the Gaza economy, 50% of which depended on external sources of income, plummeted by 30–50% as Israel closed its labor market and remittances from the Palestinian expatriates in the Gulf countries dried up following the 1991–1992 Gulf War.
-At the 1993 Philadelphia conference, Hamas leaders' statements indicated that they read George H. W. Bush's outline of a New World Order as embodying a tacit aim to destroy Islam, and that therefore funding should focus on enhancing the Islamic roots of Palestinian society and promoting jihad, which also means zeal for social justice, in the occupied territories.
-Hamas became particularly fastidious about maintaining separate resourcing for its respective branches of activity—military, political and social services.
-It has had a holding company in East Jerusalem (Beit al-Mal), a 20% stake in Al Aqsa International Bank which served as its financial arm, the Sunuqrut Global Group and al-Ajouli money-changing firm.
+In the first five years of the 1st Intifada, the Gaza economy, 50% of which depended on external sources of income, plummeted by 40% as Israel closed its labor market, and remittances from the Palestinian expatriates in Gulf countries dried up following the 1991–92 Gulf War.
+At the 1993 Philadelphia conference, Hamas leaders' statements indicated that they read George H. W. Bush's New World Order as embodying a tacit aim to destroy Islam, and therefore funding should focus on enhancing the Islamic roots of Palestinian society and promoting jihad, which also means zeal for social justice, in the occupied territories.
+Hamas became fastidious about maintaining separate resourcing for its military, political and social services branches.
+It has a holding company in East Jerusalem (Beit al-Mal), a 20% stake in Al Aqsa International Bank which served as its financial arm, the Sunuqrut Global Group and the al-Ajouli money-changing firm.

-By 2011, Hamas's budget, calculated to be roughly US$70 million, derived even more substantially (85%) from foreign, rather than internal Palestinian, sources.
-Only two Israeli-Palestinian sources figure in a list seized in 2004, while the other contributors were donor bodies located in Jordan, Qatar, Kuwait, Saudi Arabia, Britain, Germany, the United States, United Arab Emirates, Italy and France.
-Much of the money raised comes from sources that direct their assistance to what Hamas describes as its charitable work for Palestinians, but investments in support of its ideological position are also relevant, with Persian Gulf States and Saudi Arabia prominent in the latter.
-Matthew Levitt claims that Hamas also taps money from corporations, criminal organizations and financial networks that support terror.
-It is also alleged that it engages in cigarette and drug smuggling, multimedia copyright infringement and credit card fraud.
-The United States, Israel and the EU have shut down many charities and organs that channel money to Hamas, such as the Holy Land Foundation for Relief.
-Between 1992 and 2001, this group is said to have provided $6.8 million to Palestinian charities of the $57 million collected.
-By 2001, it was alleged to have given Hamas $13 million, and was shut down shortly afterwards.
+By 2011, Hamas's budget, US$70 million, derived 85% from foreign, rather than Palestinian sources.
+Only two Israeli-Palestinian sources figure in a list seized in 2004, while other contributors were donor bodies located in Jordan, Qatar, Kuwait, Saudi Arabia, Britain, Germany, the US, UAE, Italy and France.
+Much of the money comes from sources that direct their assistance to what Hamas describes as its charitable work for Palestinians, but investments in support of its ideological position are also relevant, with Gulf States and Saudi Arabia prominent in the latter.
+Hamas taps money from corporations, criminal organizations and financial networks that support terror.
+It is alleged it engages in cigarette and drug smuggling, multimedia copyright infringement and credit card fraud.
+The US, Israel and the EU have shut down charities and organs that channel money to Hamas, such as the Holy Land Foundation for Relief and Development.